Temani Adams PLLC

 Case: State of Texas v.
 C.G.

-Charges: Felony Possession of a Controlled Substance PG2, Misdemeanor Possession of Marijuana
+Charges: Felony Possession of a Controlled Substance PG2,

-Result: Charge 1-Reduced to a Misdemeanor, Charge 2- Dismissed
+Results: Charge 1-Reduced to a Misdemeanor, Charge 2- Dismissed

 Our client was charged with possession of a controlled substance, after he was pulled over for speeding, and the cop searched his car.
 The substance was dab, a highly concentrated form of weed.
 His mom immediately called Temani.
 After reviewing the surveillance video from the officer’s car, Temani immediately knew there was an issue with the search.